Lightroom & Smugmug Workflow

-I bought Scott Kelby’s The Adobe Photoshop Lightroom CC Book for Digital Photographers.
+I bought Scott Kelby’s The Adobe Photoshop Lightroom CC Book for Digital Photographers (Affiliate link).
 So following his advice, I am keeping all my photos in one folder.
 Under that folder I created several folders like Events, Friends, Family, Travel, Personal, Clients, and Old Photos.

 The next steps is to go through 1000s of photos and reject any photo that should have been deleted long time ago.
 Some bad photos have nostalgic value; I keep those.
 But anything that is not a decent photo, I delete it.

-After I have cleaned up a folder under Old Photos, I move it under appropriate top level folder such as Events.
+After I have cleaned up a folder under Old Photos, I move it under proper top-level folder such as Events.
 Then I rename folder to something more informative such as 2012 Hina Birthday.
-I also rename photos with this format:YYYYMMDD-Custom Text-Sequence.
+I also rename photos with this format:YYYYMMDD-Custom-Text-Sequence.
 This should aid in searching for photos if using Windows Explorer or if browsing outside of Lightroom.